GSoC Project Ideas 2026

 The program will run on Linux-based servers and will:

-Be implemented in Python to ensure maintainability and extensibility.
+Be implemented in Python to ensure maintainability and extensibility, it should be a Python package installable via

 DEB (for Debian, Ubuntu, and related distributions)